ibm-cloud-docs/pattern-network-vrf-only/compute-design.md

 Some key design considerations for a proxy server include:

 -	**Proxy Type:** Choose between a forward proxy (clients access internet through it) or a reverse proxy (sits in front of web servers for load balancing or security).
--	**Protocol Support:** Ensure the proxy supports the protocols used by your clients and the servers it communicates with (HTTP, HTTPS, FTP, etc.).
+-	**Protocol Support:** Ensure the proxy supports the protocols used by the clients and the servers it communicates with (HTTP, HTTPS, FTP, etc.).
 -	**Content Transformation:** Decide if the proxy needs to modify content (e.g., compression, encryption) before sending it to clients.
 -	**Caching:** Determine how aggressively the proxy will cache content to improve performance and reduce bandwidth usage.
 -	**Security:** Consider features like access control, encryption (SSL/TLS), and content filtering to protect your network.